Human Cognitive Neuropsychology MSc

 Building on the research methods training, you will take topical courses in the core research areas of our department including specialist techniques and contemporary topics in cognitive neuroscience.

-The teaching is closely integrated with the Human Cognitive Neuroscience research unit, a group of internationally recognized cognitive psychologists and neuropsychologists.
+The teaching is closely integrated with the Human Cognitive Neuroscience research unit, a group of internationally recognised cognitive psychologists and neuropsychologists.
 Staff use a variety of research methods to address their research interests in healthy and clinical populations and their expertise covers a range of topics including:

 - visual perception